libgit2/php-git/docs/index.rst

 Welcome to php-git's documentation!
 ===================================

-php-git is a set of PHP 5.3+ bindings to the libgit2 linkable C Git library.
+php-git is a set of PHP 5.3+ bindings to the libgit2 linkable C Git library. first alpha development release is extreamly EXPERIMENTAL.

+you should not use write feature on this release.

 Contents: